liveart/lajs-docker-compose/README.md

 ## Package Description
 - _`liveartjs-lacp.d-compose.yml`_
-    - configs for Docker Compose to run the demo (any platform)
+    - Configs for Docker Compose to run the demo (any platform)
 - _`liveartjs-lacp.prod.d-compose.yml`_
-    - configs for Docker Compose to use as production server (more details in [Production Configuration](PRODUCTION_USE.md))
+    - Configs for Docker Compose to use as production server (more details in [Production Configuration](PRODUCTION_USE.md))
 - _`Docker/liveartjs-lacp.env`_
     - Environment Variables - configuration file's syntax consists of key-value pairs
+- _`redirect`_
+    - Folder with remap address utility for legacy docker versions

 ## Run a Demo